 If you are looking for a basketry guild, try the Vi Phillips Guild in Seattle or the Columbia Basin Basketry Guild in Portland.

-Beginning Weaving Class
+Beginning Weavers Class

 Jane Stafford Study Group